onat-dalmaz/oni-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Master's student in the Electrical and Electronics Engineering department at Bilkent University, where I work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
+I am a Master's student in the Electrical and Electronics Engineering department at Bilkent University, where I am fortunate to work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
 I received my B.Sc. in Electrical and Electronics Engineering at Bilkent University.

-My research interests lie in the intersection of machine learning, computer vision, medical imaging.
-I devise novel deep learning algorithms for multi-modal image synthesis, MRI reconstruction, and diagnostics in medical imaging.
-I am highly interested in state-of-the-art research topics in deep learning including, but not limited to diffusion probabilistic models, transformers, federated learning, and semi-supervised/unsupervised learning.
+My interests lie in the intersection of machine learning, computer vision, medical imaging, and healthcare.
+I leverage novel deep learning and computer vision algorithms to devise state-of-the-art biomedical imaging techniques.
+The focal point of my research is developing novel deep generative models for multi-modal medical image synthesis.

 {{< icon name="download" pack="fas" >}} Latest version of my curriculum vitae is available {{<staticref"files/resume.pdf""newtab">}}here.{{</staticref>}}